nullobject/joshbassett/source/2018/bulb/index.html.md

 The growing popularity of reactive programming in recent years has seen the introduction of a number of reactive programming libraries for JavaScript (e.g.
 RxJS, Bacon.js, Most.js, etc.).
-Most of these libraries go down the route of providing the "kitchen sink" — and are subsequently quite large — with complex APIs.
+Most of these libraries go down the route of providing the 'kitchen sink' — and are subsequently quite large — with complex APIs.

 Bulb focuses on delivering a very simple API (around 4 KB) that provides only